credential-handler/credential-handler-polyfill/README.md

 A web application can `get()` and `store()` credentials without knowing anything about the user's wallet.
-This is intentional; for privacy reasons, the client app must not have access to any information regarding which wallets or credential handlers a user may have installed (otherwise, fingerprinting and other attacks would be possible).
+This is intentional; for privacy reasons, the client app must not be able to query any information (without user consent) about which wallets or credential handlers a user may have installed (otherwise, fingerprinting and other attacks would be possible).

 #### `get()`

-A web app (a Relying Party or **verifier**) can request a credential using `credentials.get()`, for example when the user pushes a button on a page that requires identity attributes or authentication.
+A web app (a Relying Party or **verifier**) can request a credential using `credentials.get()` during a user gesture event, for example when the user pushes a button on a page that requires identity attributes or authentication.

 ```js